BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 BYU Stats and Trends

-- The Cougars have been favored by 2.5 points or more five times this season and covered the spread in one of them.
+- The Cougars have covered the spread once this season when favored by 2.5 points or more (in five chances).

-- BYU's games this year have gone over the total in two out of eight opportunities (25%).
+- BYU's games this year have gone over the point total two times in eight opportunities (25%).

-- This year, the Cougars have seven turnovers, two fewer than the Cavaliers have takeaways (9).
+- The Cougars have seven giveaways this season, while the Cavaliers have nine takeaways .

 - Find the latest spread and moneyline odds for BYU at SISportsbook.